Research Projects 2010-2012

 Reconstructing Climate in the Past

 Sediment pours into Narragansett Bay daily from rivers, streams, and runoff coming directly over the landscape, while pollen, dust, and windblown particles end up in surface waters on the bay.
-Eventually all these particles end up sinking to the bottom and becoming incorporated into the sediments.
+Eventually, all these particles end up sinking to the bottom and becoming incorporated into the sediments.
 Fortunately, all of the particles carry chemical clues to their origins and to the conditions of the environment during the time when they entered the bay ecosystem.
 This allows scientists to extract cores from the bay bottom that they can use to reconstruct an environmental history for Narragansett Bay and its watershed that reaches back centuries.

 Warren Prell, professor of geological sciences and researcher at Brown University is utilizing a multi-proxy reconstruction of anthropogenic-induced productivity and spatial coupling in Narragansett Bay using sediment cores.

 Prell is reconstructing history—over a 500-year time span—in terms of biological response to recent global warming trends, the urbanization and industrialization of the bay watershed, and the onset of major land-use changes.
-Comparison of sediment cores taken from the urbanized upper bay, mid bay, and more rural lower bay will help tell a story of human impact to Narragansett Bay.
+Comparison of sediment cores taken from the urbanized upper bay, mid-bay, and more rural lower bay will help tell a story of human impact to Narragansett Bay.
 More importantly for ecologists, however, a story of ecosystem alteration as a result of changing climate may emerge that will help them better comprehend the interplay of human domination and climate change impacts on not only the Narragansett Bay ecosystem but also at regional, if not global, scales.

 Urbanization and water quality in upper Narragansett Bay

 Estuarine modeling is a tool commonly used to guide water quality management in urban areas.
 Because of the complexities involved in modeling estuarine waters—a blend of freshwater and saltwater—the models are often overly simplistic.
 Furthermore, urban estuaries are often highly engineered, with hardened shorelines, dredged channels, and other manmade features that influence current flows in very complicated ways.
 The problem is that while models are helpful in understanding what is going on, they often don’t mimic reality very well.
-Models can of course be improved, but it takes sophisticated effort and determination to do so.
+Models can be improved, but it takes sophisticated effort and determination to do so.

-Christopher Kincaid, professor and researcher at the URI Graduate School of Oceanography, is working to improve modeling capabilities for management of water quality in upper Narragansett Bay, particularly the Providence River and Greenwich Bay.
+Christopher Kincaid, a professor and researcher at the URI Graduate School of Oceanography, is working to improve modeling capabilities for management of water quality in upper Narragansett Bay, particularly the Providence River and Greenwich Bay.
 This is a timely project in that current management schemes are targeted at significantly reducing nutrient inputs to the bay to improve water quality—fewer algae blooms and less hypoxic (reduced oxygen content) water, for instance—with ecosystem health being enhanced as a result.

 The resulting model can be used by resource management professionals to better understand, and perhaps predict, cause-and-effect scenarios in the urban Narragansett Bay marine ecosystem, such as what impacts nutrient reduction programs will have.